Sitemap • Advanced Search

 Regional councils, territorial and unitary authorities are all made up of elected members.

-Regional Councillors elect regional council chairpersons from their own ranks at their first meeting after elections.
+Regional councillors elect regional council chairpersons from their own ranks at their first meeting after elections.
 City and district council mayors are elected by public votes for mayoral candidates in local authority elections.

-Fourteen(16%) of the 85 Mayors and Chairs elected in 2007 were female.
+• Thirteen (19%) of the 67 Mayors elected in 2016 were female.